Forecasting with Hyper-Trees: Hyper-Trees

-The modularity of our framework enables researchers and practitioners to easily customize the Hyper-Tree framework to their specific contexts, including probabilistic extensions where, instead of $\hat{\psi}_{_{\mathcal{M}}}$ being a point-forecast, the Hyper-Tree can be used to model and forecast parameters of a distribution, from which forecast intervals can be derived.\footnote{For extensions of tree-based models to a probabilistic setting, we refer the reader to \cite{Marz.2022b, Marz.2022, Marz.2019, Sprangers.2021, Hasson.2021, Duan.2020}.} In general, any suitable distribution that characterizes the data generating process can be parameterized.
-Assuming, e.g., a Normal distribution $y_t \sim N(\mu_t, \sigma_t)$, the mean and standard deviation can be specified as
+The modularity of our framework enables researchers and practitioners to easily customize the Hyper-Tree framework to their specific contexts, including probabilistic extensions where, instead of $\hat{\psi}_{\scriptscriptstyle \mathcal{M}}$ being a point-forecast, the Hyper-Tree can be used to model and forecast parameters of a distribution, from which forecast intervals can be derived.\footnote{For extensions of tree-based models to a probabilistic setting, we refer the reader to \cite{Marz.2022b, Marz.2022, Marz.2019, Sprangers.2021, Hasson.2021, Duan.2020}.} In general, any suitable distribution that characterizes the data-generating process can be parameterized.
+Assuming, e.g., a Normal distribution $y_t \mid \mathbf{x}_t \sim N\bigl(\mu_t(\mathbf{x}_t), \sigma_t(\mathbf{x}_t)\bigr)$, the mean and standard deviation can be specified as

-In this example, we parameterize $\mu_{t}$ via an AR($p$) model.
-While we can impose temporal structure on $\sigma_{t}$ as well, e.g., ARCH/GARCH models \citep{Engle.1982, Bollerslev.1986}, one can alternatively estimate $\sigma_{t}$ directly via the Hyper-Tree without using an intermediate target model as illustrated in Figure \ref{fig:Hyper-Tree_dist}.
+In this example, we parameterize $\mu_t(\mathbf{x}_t)$ via an AR($p$) model.
+While we can impose temporal structure on $\sigma_t(\mathbf{x}_t)$ as well, e.g., ARCH/GARCH models \citep{Engle.1982, Bollerslev.1986}, one can alternatively estimate $\sigma_t(\mathbf{x}_t)$ directly via the Hyper-Tree without using an intermediate target model as illustrated in Figure \ref{fig:Hyper-Tree_dist}.
 Instead of modeling parameters of a distribution, creating probabilistic forecasts via conformal predictive distributions \citep{Vovk.2022, Johansson.2023} or conformalized quantile regression \citep{Romano.2019} present interesting alternatives.
 For the scope of this paper, however, we focus on point forecasts, leaving probabilistic extensions for future research.
-Due to its modularity, where both the Hyper-Tree and the target model can be modified as required by the specific characteristics of the data, gradients and Hessians typically do not have an analytical solution.
-We therefore leverage the automatic differentiation capabilities as available in PyTorch \citep{Paszke.2019} for deriving gradients and Hessians.

 To maintain computational efficiency, we propose a hybrid architecture that integrates GBDTs with neural networks, thereby addressing the scalability limitations of GBDTs when estimating a large number of target model parameters.
 We refer to this model as Hyper-TreeNet.
 Traditionally, GBDTs employ a one-vs-all strategy, growing a separate tree for each parameter.
 While efficient for a small number of parameters, this approach becomes computationally prohibitive as the number of target model parameters increases \citep{Iosipoi.2022}.
 The scaling issue is illustrated in Figure \ref{fig:gbdt_scaling}, where we plot the relative runtime per boosting iteration for a \texttt{Hyper-Tree-AR($p$)} model trained with the one-vs-all strategy, along with the proposed \texttt{Hyper-TreeNet-AR($p$)} architecture.